 You May Also Like:

-- The Best Crucible Weapons in Destiny 2 (April 2020 Season of the Worthy Meta)
+- The Best PVE Weapons in Destiny 2 (June 2020 Season of Arrivals Meta)

-- The Best PVE Weapons in Destiny 2 (April 2020 Season of the Worthy Meta)
+- The Best Crucible Weapons in Destiny 2 (June 2020 Season of Arrivals Meta)

 Our picks are based off a combination of a few different sources.
 Our largest source is the Charlemagne Discord bot, which reports the current meta.
 Among other things, the bot tracks weapon popularity for each game mode.
 This is super useful to get our baseline information.
 We also use general community consensus from the Destiny subreddit and our own experiences playing Gambit and Gambit Prime.